Merserk/ComfyUI-Flow-Assistor/README.md

 3. Select Preset: **Cyberpunk**.
 4. Result: It generates *"A cat sitting on a wall, cyberpunk, neon lights, synthwave, futuristic..."*.
 5. Switch Preset to **Line Art** or **White Background** to instantly change the vibe.

+### The "Interactive Zoom & Enhance"
+1. Feed an image into **Visual Marquee**.
+2. Run flow.
+It pauses.
+Select a face or detail.
+Click Confirm.
+3. Feed `cropped_image` into a KSampler (Img2Img) or UltimateSDUpscale to add detail.
+4. Feed the Result, the Original Image, and the `tile_data` into **Tile Compositor**.
+5. Result: The original image with a high-res, refined detail pasted back in seamlessly.

 <br>